chandrajyot/chandu/README.md

 # chandu
-This is my first reprository
+This is my first reprository.
 <br>
 Author-chandra jyot kumar